Q: “How Can We Create a Homework and Study Plan That Works for an ADHD Brain?”

 There is no one-size-fits-all homework solution.
 Students’ individual preferences and work styles vary.
 Instead of randomly deciding when and where your son should do homework, work with him to maximize his efforts.
 You may be surprised to learn that he knows what environment works best for him.
 He just may need your help defining and creating the optimum situation.

 Homework is the last thing kids want to do — especially after a long day at school.
 This is especially true for those with ADHD or learning differences.
 Here’s what I tell parents and teachers when describing neurodivergent students who must expend more energy than neurotypical students to get through the long school day.
-“Hold your stomach in.
+“Suck in your stomach.
 Now do that for eight hours.
 That’s your student.”
 They are usually depleted and exhausted when they come home and finally “let it all out.”

 Therefore, tapping into your son’s best practices is critical for homework success.